Dealing with Annotator Disagreement in Hate Speech Classification: Problem Formulation and Methodology

 \subsubsection{\textbf{Strategies When Majority Vote Is Not Clear}}

-If majority is not clear, a usual resolution is to pick a random label from the set $M(x)$ or discard that data-point from the training set.
-In this work, since we assume classes are ordered, we propose other solutions for the not-clear majority scenario: minimum ($y_{min}$), maximum ($y_{max}$) and the mean ($y_{mean}$).
-The definitions are as follows:
+If the majority is not clear, some simple heuristic approaches pick a random label (i.e. random tie-breaking) \citep{Deng2023, Endriss2013, Snow2008} from the set $M(x)$ or alternatively discard the data point from the training set \citep{Jamison2015, Braun2024, Klie2024}.

+Based on our analysis in the next section (\ref{sec:cat-str}), we propose that the hate speech categories adopted in this work can be interpreted as representing a coarse severity hierarchy, allowing various numeric aggregation strategies.
+Consequently, we evaluate three aggregation strategies: minimum ($y_{min}$), maximum ($y_{max}$), and the mean ($y_{mean}$) as follows:

 where $round$ is the rounding function that maps rational numbers to the closest integer.